jltsiren/bwt-merge/README.md

   * after the sequences from `input1` (current behavior)
   * in reverse lexicographic order
   * by position in the reference
 * An option to remove duplicate sequences.
 * Adjustable construction parameters:
   * number of threads and sequence blocks
   * size of thread-specific buffers
   * number of merge buffers
-* A useful header for the native file format.
 * Documentation in the wiki.

 ## References